-January 22, 2021

-Actual As Adjusted(1)

-Promissory note - related party \$ \$

-Deferred underwriting commissions 7,000,000

-Class A common stock, 0.0001 par value, $100,000,000$ shares authorized; -0-and $18,902,399$ shares are subject to possible redemption, actual and as adjusted, respectively(2)(3) 189,023,990

-Preferred stock, \$0.0001 par value, 1,000,000 shares authorized; none issued and outstanding, actual and as adjusted

-Class A common stock, \$0.0001 par value, 100,000,000 shares authorized, -0- and 1,097,601 shares issued and outstanding (excluding -0- and 18,902,399 shares subject to redemption), actual and adjusted, respectively 110

-Class B common stock, \$0.0001 par value, 10,000,000 shares authorized, 5,750,000 and 5,000,000 shares issued and outstanding, actual and as adjusted, respectively (3) 575 500

-Additional paid-in capital 24,425 5,000,400

-Accumulated deficit (1,000) (1,000)

-Total stockholders' equity 24,000 5,000,010

-Total capitalization \$24,000 \$201,024,000
+January 22, 2021 Actual As Adjusted (1) Promissory note - related party \$ \$ Deferred underwriting commissions 7 ,000,000 Warrant liability (4) 6 5,186,700 Class A common stock, \$0.0001 par value, 100,000,000 shares authorized; - 0- and 18,258,729 shares are subject to possible redemption, actual and as adjusted, respectively (2)(3) 18 2,587,290 Preferred stock, \$0.0001 par value, 1,000,000 shares authorized; none issued and outstanding, actual and as adjusted Class A common stock, \$0.0001 par value, 100,000,000 shares authorized, - 0- and 1,741,271 shares issued and outstanding (excluding -0- and 18,258,729 shares subject to redemption), actual and adjusted, respectively 1 74 Class B common stock, \$0.0001 par value, 10,000,000 shares authorized, 5,750,000 and 5,000,000 shares issued and outstanding, actual and as adjusted, respectively (3) 575 500 Additional paid-in capital 24, 425 5 5, 232,524 Accumulated deficit (1 ,000) (233,188) Total stockholders' equity 24, 000 5 5,000,010 Total capitalization \$ 24, ,000 \$ 200 0,774,000

-(1) Our sponsor has agreed to loan us up to an aggregate of \$300,000 to be used for a portion of the expenses of this offering.
+- (1) Our sponsor has agreed to loan us up to an aggregate of \$300,000 to be used for a portion of the expenses of this offering.
 The "as adjusted" information gives effect to the repayment of any loans made under this note out of the proceeds from this offering and the sale of the private placement warrants.
-As of January 22, 2021, we had no borrowings under the promissory note with our sponsor to be used for a portion of the expenses of this offering.

-(2) Upon the completion of our initial business combination, we will provide our public stockholders with the opportunity to redeem their public shares for cash equal to their pro rata share of the aggregate amount then on deposit in the trust account as of two business days prior to the consummation of the initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, subject to the limitations described herein whereby our net tangible assets will be maintained at a minimum of \$5,000,001 either immediately prior to or upon consummation of our initial business combination and any limitations (including, but not limited to, cash requirements) created by the terms of the proposed initial business combination

-(3) Actual share amount is prior to any forfeiture of founder shares by our sponsor and as adjusted amount assumes no exercise of the underwriters' overallotment option.
+As of January 22, 2021, we had no borrowings under the promissory note with our sponsor to be used for a portion of the expenses of this offering. - (2) Upon the completion of our initial business combination, we will provide our public stockholders with the opportunity to redeem their public shares for cash equal to their pro rata share of the aggregate amount then on deposit in the trust account as of two business days prior to the consummation of the initial business combination, including interest earned on the funds held in the trust account and not previously released to us to pay our taxes, subject to the limitations described herein whereby our net tangible assets will be maintained at a minimum of \$5,000,001 either immediately prior to or upon consummation of our initial business combination and any limitations (including, but not limited to, cash requirements) created by the terms of the proposed initial business combination. - (3) Actual share amount is prior to any forfeiture of founder shares by our sponsor and as adjusted amount assumes no exercise of the underwriters' overallotment option. - (4) We will account for the 10,666,667 warrants to be issued in connection with this offering (the 6,666,667 warrants included in the units, and the 4,000,000 private warrants, assuming the underwriters' over-allotment option is not exercised) in accordance with the guidance contained in ASC 815-40.
+Such guidance provides that because the warrants do not meet the criteria for equity treatment thereunder, each warrant must be recorded as a liability.
+Accordingly, we will classify each warrant as a liability at its fair value.
+This liability is subject to re-measurement at each balance sheet date.
+With each such re-measurement, the warrant liability will be adjusted to fair value, with the change in fair value recognized in our statement of operations.
+Such warrant classification is also subject to re-evaluation at each reporting period.